Rumpunzel/rpg-thingy/skill-tests.md

 - Choose a goal to achieve.
 - Describe what action you would like to undertake in the fiction.
 - Choose a skill according to your goal and described action.
-- Pick an [Attribute](/character#Attributes) If you have already described an action, try and go with the approach most fitting.
-Otherwise, let your choice of approach guide your roleplay.
+- Pick an [Attribute](/character#Attributes).
+If you have already described an action, try and go with the Attribute most fitting your description.
+Otherwise, let your choice of Attribute guide your roleplay.
-- Determine if the test will be uncontested, a Contest, or a Conflict.
+- Determine if the test will be uncontested, a contest, or a conflict.
 - **Roll the dice.**
 - The target number for your dice is determined by the skill you've chosen.
 Every face of a die that comes up as at least that number, is a hit, all others are misses.
-- Invoke Traits, use Traits to you detriment, and spend Favor.
+- Invoke traits, use traits to you detriment, and spend Favor.
 - Determine the outcome of the test.

 If you succeeded, you get what you want.

-**Failure is the best Teacher:** If you failed, you don't get what you want, but you mark **XP** for the Skill you used equal to the amount of effort you achieved.
+**Failure is the best Teacher:** If you failed, you don't get what you want, but you mark **XP** for the skill you used equal to the amount of effort you achieved.
 Alternatively, you may choose to gain **1** Favor instead of receiving any **XP.**

-**Let It Ride:** If you fail a test, you may not repeat this combination of Skill and Approach again until something fundamentally changes about the situation.
+**Let It Ride:** If you fail a test, you may not repeat this combination of skill and attribute again until something fundamentally changes about the situation.

 > Cyrene wants to enter the sultan's city but the gates are closed and will not open before sunrise.
 She decides to try her luck anyway.
 As she approaches the gate, she winks at the younger of the two guards.
 >
-> The Skill is obvious in this scenario, she wants to Influence the guards to let her pass.
+> The skill is obvious in this scenario, she wants to Influence the guards to let her pass.
 Cyrene is trained at Influence, so for her every face of a **5** or higher is a success.
 >
 > For her Approach, she settles on Intuition.
 She is going with the flow, trying to draw something out of the guards to turn to her advantage.
 As her rating for Intuition is **5,** she will roll **5** dice.
 >
 > The GM decides an uncontested test will suffice to convincing the guards to let Cyrene pass.
 >
-> The base difficulty for the test is **1** but the sultan's city has the Trait `Under Martial Law` with a rating of **2.** The curfew will make it harder for Cyrene to get into the city.
-The Trait increases the difficulty by **2** which is now **3.**
+> The base difficulty for the test is **1** but the sultan's city has the trait `Under Martial Law` with a rating of **2.** The curfew will make it harder for Cyrene to get into the city.
+The trait increases the difficulty by **2** which is now **3.**
 >
 > Cyrene throws her **5** dice.
 Two dice come up **1** and.
-As she has the Trait `Charming Stranger` and she chose Intuition as her Approach, she can re-roll those **1s.** Her result now is **2, 3, 4, 5, 6.** All dice which come up **5+** are hits for her, so she did get **5** hits.
+As she has the trait `Charming Stranger` and she chose Intuition as her Approach, she can re-roll those **1s.** Her result now is **2, 3, 4, 5, 6.** All dice which come up **5+** are hits for her, so she did get **5** hits.
 Had there not been a curfew, she would have gotten easily into the city.
 She came to the city to rest not exhaust herself even more, so she decides not to power through.
 >
 > She gains **2** Favor, for the **2** effort she achieved and must now try another way to get into the city.
 She could try to frighten the guards into letting her pass, but with her Vigor rating of **3,** she fears this might go poorly for her and decides against it.